 orbroker, mortgage banker, or mortgage servicer, or directly

 or indirectly to engage in the business of a mortgage broker or abroker,

-obtaining a license from the Commissioner under the provisions of this Article.
+a license from the Commissioner under the provisions of this Article.
+This

-This Article shall apply to any person who seeks to avoid its application by
+Article shall apply to any person who seeks to avoid its application by any